sootsim inspect

 Every sootsim do <write> command (tap, tap-id, type, scroll, drag, swipe, etc.) briefly waits for layout to stabilize before returning — capped at 350ms (1200ms when an agent environment is detected), bails on 2 consecutive stable frames.
 This keeps the next CLI call from capturing mid-animation state, which is the single most common source of agent confusion (do tap then describe showing a half-slid screen).
 When the auto-wait hits its cap without stabilizing, it logs ⚠ auto-wait timed out after Xms — next command may see mid-animation state so agents know what happened.

-Opt out with --no-wait on the command, or SOOTSIM_NO_AUTO_WAIT=1 for the session.
+Opt out with --no-wait on the command, or SOOTSIM_NO_AUTO_WAIT=1 for the sim.
 For longer waits — e.g., screens that animate slowly — chain an explicit sootsim do settle <seconds> or sootsim wait idle after the write.

 Agent detection is automatic: CLAUDECODE, CLAUDE_CODE_ENTRYPOINT, CODEX_THREAD_ID, CURSOR_TRACE_ID, AIDER_MODEL, or explicit SOOTSIM_AGENT=1 enables agent-friendly defaults.
 Set SOOTSIM_AGENT=0 to force interactive defaults.